 Lead-based paint (LBP) was in common use prior to 1978, at which point its use was discontinued.
-No LBP survey has been performed at Moffett Field; therefore, based on the age, it is assumed that the majority of buildings/structures within the NRP contain lead.
+No LBP survey has been performed at NAS Moffett Field; therefore, based on the age, it is assumed that the majority of buildings/structures within the NRP contain lead.
 Some buildings at Moffett Field have been sampled as a result of modifications being performed.
 Table 5 presents a summary of the building construction dates, lists buildings that were sampled and their sample dates, and identifies which sampled buildings detected LBP.

 In July and August 1993, as part of a facility wide investigation to evaluate the presence of lead around the perimeter of buildings that may have had lead based painted exteriors, CWMI collected 332 surface soil samples.
-Lead was detected above the residential Preliminary Remediation Goal (PRG) of 400 milligrams per kilogram (mg/kg) and/or soluble threshold limit concentration (STLC) of five milligrams per liter (mg/l), in perimeter soil at many of the building locations (CWMI, 1993e).
+Lead was detected above the residential Preliminary Remediation Goal (PRG) of 400 milligrams per kilogram (mg/kg) and/or soluble threshold limit concentration (STLC) of five milligrams per liter (mg/L), in perimeter soil at many of the building locations (CWMI, 1993e).
 In addition, perimeter soil at several locations also exceeded the industrial PRG of 1,000 mg/kg.
 Table 5 presents a summary of the building perimeters sampled within NRP and lists which buildings exceeded residential and industrial PRGs.
 The EPA conducted a follow-up sampling investigation around some of the buildings in July 1998.
 Roy F. Weston (Weston), under the direction of the EPA, collected 120 soil samples around 11 selected buildings.
 These results indicated that the residential or industrial PRG was exceeded in at least one sample collected from seven of the building locations (USEPA, 1998).
-LBP issues for Parcel 1 are discussed in Section 4.0.
+LBP issues for Parcels 2, 3, 4, 6, and 7 are discussed in Sections 4.0 through 8.0, respectively.